Skip to main content

 How Much Does a Property Manager Cost in 2026?
 (Full Fee Breakdown)

 A property manager typically costs 8–12% of monthly collected rent for residential properties, plus additional fees for leasing, maintenance, inspections, and other services.
-For a Sacramento landlord with a $1,800/month rental, that’s $144–$216 per month in management fees alone — before the extra charges.
+According to the National Association of Residential Property Managers (NARPM), the industry average is 10% for single-family homes.
+For a landlord with a $1,800/month rental, that’s $144–$216 per month in management fees alone — before the extra charges.

 But that headline number is misleading.
 The real cost is significantly higher once you account for all the fees in a standard property management agreement.
 Let’s break it down.

-This is the fee most landlords focus on — and it varies by location, portfolio size, and PM company.
+This is the fee most landlords focus on — and it comes in two structures.

 Market Typical Monthly Fee Notes